-Straddling the center of Peninsular Malaysia, Taman Negara is the world’s oldest rainforest, and easily one of the most beautiful places to visit in Malaysia.
+Straddling the center of Peninsular Malaysia, Taman Negara is the world’s oldest rainforest.
 Today, a series of easy boardwalks go around park headquarters and bring you to a Canopy Walkway where you can observe the tropical rainforest from a monkey’s perspective.
 The park is huge, and for anything involving overnight stays, you will have to hire a guide and join a group.

 For simple daytime exploration, there are more than enough guest houses in the small village of Kuala Tahan, right across the river from park headquarters, where the expensive Mutiara Taman Negara Resort is also located.